 Wedge top bars are the most effective and strongest design, promoting beautiful, straight comb attachment and longevity.
 Our wedge bars are made from a single piece of wood, no gluing or staple construction, allowing for optimum quality and stability.
-We manufacture our bars on precision equipment from Western Red Cedar; these are the same bars we’ve used and trusted for years in our own apiary.
+Our Warre top bars also feature notches at each end to accommodate nails or brads for even spacing.We manufacture our bars on precision equipment from Sugar Pine; these are the same bars we’ve used and trusted for years in our own apiary.

 All of our components are pre-drilled for easy assembly.
 The entire hive can easily be assembled with provided screws in 30-45 minutes depending on skill level and tools available.
 Or you can pay a little more and we’ll assemble the hive for you!

 Our top bar hives ship free to the lower 48 United States.
 We ship anywhere in the world – if you’re outside of the contiguous states, please contact us and we’ll get you a shipping estimate!
 We ship a lot of hives and we're incredibly conscious of the environmental impact shipping can cause.
 That's why Bee Thinking opts into UPS' carbon neutral shipping program.
 UPS buys certified carbon offsets to balance out the emissions caused by transportation of shipments.
 UPS has also supported projects involving reforestation, landfill gas destruction, wastewater treatment, and methane destruction.
 We're proud that we're able to demonstrate our clean climate commitment to our customers every time we ship a package.